OpenTermsArchive/contrib-versions/Rapidshare/Terms of Service.md

 8\.
 Changing from one type of account to another

 RapidShare will endeavour to make changing from one type of account to another as simple as possible.
 Should a paid service expire, your account will be converted to a free account, which can affect your stored data.
-Our Customer Service Team service will be happy to assist you with any questions you might have about this.
+Our support service will be happy to assist you with any questions you might have about this.

 9\.
 How much storage space can you allocate at RapidShare?